e1berd/whalerprod/README.md

-# Whaler
+# WhalerProd

-Whaler is a browser IDE where every workspace is backed by its own Docker container.
+Whalerprod is a browser IDE where every workspace is backed by its own Docker container.
 The editor is realtime, but the runtime is real: files are persisted in Postgres, mirrored into the container filesystem, and preview commands run against the same `/workspace` tree that users are editing.